3 dead, 3 injured in shooting at Maryland Rite Aid facility

 A shooting Thursday at a Rite Aid warehouse center near Aberdeen, Maryland, left at least three people dead and three wounded who are expected to survive, the sheriff's officials said.

-The shooting suspect, described as a 26-year-old woman from Baltimore County, also died in the hospital after shooting herself in the head.
+The shooting suspect, identified as 26-year-old Snochia Moseley from Baltimore County, also died in the hospital after shooting herself in the head.

 Harford County Sheriff Jeffrey Gahler called the shooting a "tragic event," which took place about 55 miles northeast of Baltimore.